Seanny123/seanaubin.github.io/content/post/2018-03-24-Quora-and-ResearchGate-are-horrible.md

 +++
-title = "Quora and ResearchGate are horrible" subtitle = "Why StackExchange works" date = "2018-03-24" categories = ["Academia", "Communities", "Software"]
+title = "Why StackExchange is superior to Quora and ResearchGate" date = "2018-03-24" categories = ["Academia", "Communities", "Software"]
 +++